nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-upgrade-notes-lts-2021.md

 ### Rich Text Editor Uses QuillJS by Default

-Since [ELEMENTS-1124](https://jira.nuxeo.com/browse/ELEMENTS-1124) and [NXP-28691](https://jira.nuxeo.com/browse/NXP-28691), <a href="https://quilljs.com" target="_blank">Quill</a> is used as the solution for the rich text editor in Web UI instead of Alloy.
+Since [ELEMENTS-1124](https://jira.nuxeo.com/browse/ELEMENTS-1124) and [NXP-28691](https://jira.nuxeo.com/browse/NXP-28691), [Quill](https://quilljs.com) is used as the solution for the rich text editor in Web UI instead of Alloy.
 Quill is more powerful and provides an overall better experience.

 In LTS 2019, this change is already [available as an option](https://jira.nuxeo.com/browse/WEBUI-291).
 Feel free to activate it to test the editor and to allow your users to get accustomed to it before migrating.

 ### Breaking Changes

-#### Cropper.js no longer shipped by default on Web UI
+#### Cropper.js No Longer Shipped by Default on Web UI

-Cropper is no longer part of our dependencies, as was the case on previous versions o Web UI.
+Cropper is no longer part of our dependencies, as it was the case on previous versions of Web UI.

 In case your project has a dependency on it, please consider the following steps:
-1. Download the package from [cropper.js website](https://fengyuanchen.github.io/cropperjs/) and find two files called cropper.min.js and cropper.min.css;
+1. Download the package from [cropper.js website](https://fengyuanchen.github.io/cropperjs/) and find two files called `cropper.min.js` and `cropper.min.css`;
 2. In your Studio project, switch to Designer and click on the "Resources" tab;
-3. Create a folder called "cropper" and upload cropper.min.js and cropper.min.css to it;
+3. Create a folder called `cropper` and upload `cropper.min.js` and `cropper.min.css` to it;
 4. In your main bundle, add the following code:
     ```
     <link rel="stylesheet" href="cropper/cropper.min.css">